Students are required to read two books over the summer at their independent reading level. Students are not required to read any books from the list.

 NFic = Nonfiction

-Rhode Island Teen Nominees for Students 2014 which contain mature themes:
+Teen Book Battle Books which may contain mature themes:

 The rest of the books on this list are not Teen Book Battle Books!

-Graphic Novels(Check out Tumblebook Cloud for graphic novel ebooks):
+Graphic Novels(Check out Tumblebook Cloud see link below for graphic novel ebooks):

 Maus I : a survivor’s tale by A. Spiegelman RL 3.2 NFicThis is a memoir of a Jewish survivor of Hitler’s Europe, and about his son a cartoonist who tries to comes to terms with his father.